 - It must help in further research

-- It must be in the researcher’s interest should and suit his/her time, knowledge, skills, and resources
+- It must be in the researcher’s interest should and suit his/her time, practical knowledge, research skills, and resources

 - The problem-solving approach must be ethical